 The REAL Advantage of Biogas is to Use it for Decarbonising Transport

-One organisation which is doing its best to make people aware of the advantages of biogas, and in particular the unique advantage of biogas to reduce transport air-pollution rapidly, is the UK’s Anaerobic Digestion & Bioresources Association, and the paragraphs which follow are reproduced from their recent Press Release titled:
+One organisation that is doing its best to make people aware of the advantages of biogas, and in particular the unique advantage of biogas to reduce transport air pollution rapidly, is the UK's Anaerobic Digestion & Bioresources Association, and the paragraphs which follow are reproduced from their recent Press Release titled:

-Biomethane the ‘only practical way to decarbonise large vehicles’
+Biomethane is the ‘only practical way to decarbonise large vehicles’